wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 Embedding your video on your public webpage?
 Wistia Media Stats will tell you how it is performing (and [Wistia trends](#accountlevel_trends_view) will show you how it is performing compared to your other video initiatives).

+### Actions

+Actions are an easy way to track conversions from Calls to Action, Annotations, and Turnstile email gate.
+Clicking on a waypoint below the engagement graph will show what percentage of viewers took action during your videos--from entering an email to clicking a link.

 ---